Commuter Choice Awards - Frequently Asked Questions

 The Commuter Choice Awards brings together employers, building owners, property managers, human resources professionals, public officials and transportation advocates from all over the Twin Cities.
 It is an invitation-only event, although all employers, organizations, public entities and human resources professionals interested in sustainable commuting are encouraged contact their local TMO for information about attending.

-Unfortunately eligibility for the 2017 Commuter Choice Awards is limited to programs and projects that were actually implemented during the 2016 calendar year (Jan.
-1, 2016 – Dec.
-31, 2016).
-We can’t wait to see your nomination for the 2018 Commuter Choice Awards!
+Unfortunately, eligibility for the 2020 Commuter Choice Awards is limited to programs and projects that were actually implemented during the 2019 calendar year (Jan.
+1, 2019 – Dec.
+31, 2019).
+We can’t wait to see your nomination for the 2021 Commuter Choice Awards!

 What makes a good nomination?

 Clear, concise explanation of what you did and the results.
-Photographs, diagrams and testimonials from those impacted are incredibly important and will go a long way in helping the judges understand your program or project.
+Photographs, diagrams, videos, and testimonials from those impacted are incredibly important and will go a long way in helping the judges understand your program or project.

 Employer, because it is the employees that have benefitted from the programs and policies you want to highlight.
 If you wanted to recognize your employer for an initiative that benefitted the community, you would submit a nomination in the government entity category.
 In instances where you’re not sure which category to use, focus on who benefitted from the program, policy or project.